-Since the seminal work of Oates (1972) on fiscal federalism, there has been a debate on whether centralized or decentralized policies can achieve the most efficient outcome.
+Since the seminal work of Oates (1972) on fiscal federalism, there has been a debate on whether centralized or decentralized policies achieve the most efficient outcome.
 Local authorities have better information about costs and benefits and can better tailor local policies than central authorities whose policies tend to be overly uniform.
-However, local jurisdictions generally ignore the effects of their policies on other jurisdictions unless these are internalized administratively.
-Clear and enforceable assignment of property rights followed by Coasian bargaining can also solve these externalities even under decentralized control (Coase, 1960) but require knowledge and quantification of the extra-territorial damages incurred as a function of distance.
+However, local jurisdictions generally ignore their policies' effects on other jurisdictions unless these are internalized administratively.
+Clear and enforceable assignment of property rights followed by Coasian bargaining can also solve these externalities even under decentralized control (Coase, 1960) but require quantification of the extra-territorial damages incurred as a function of distance.

-Despite this, we are not aware of any studies that quantify trans-boundary spillovers relative to local effects for any kind of pollution.
-Previous papers show that transboundary pollution spillovers exist and that they affect extra-territorial economic well-being1 but they do not quantify how spillovers compare to local effects as a function of distance.
+Despite this question, we are not aware of any studies that quantify trans-boundary spillovers relative to local effects for any kind of pollution.
+Previous papers show that trans-boundary pollution spillovers exist and that they affect extra-territorial economic well-being but they do not quantify spillovers compared to local effects as a function of distance.
 Our paper aims to fill this gap by providing an approach for estimating an air pollution spillover gradient including local effects for endogenous economic outcomes.

 Air pollution is a prototypical example of the fiscal federalism debate with serious welfare implications.
-High levels of air pollution in developing countries have led to adverse effects on health, economic output, and physical and mental comfort.
-Ninety-two percent of all air pollution-related deaths are estimated to occur in low-and middle-income countries and ambient air pollution is estimated to have cost 4.4% of global GDP in 2016 (Ostro, et al., 2018).
-Air pollution levels far exceed the social optimum because spillovers, including trans-boundary, are not internalized.
-Developed countries also recognize the need to manage cross-boundary pollution to address these externalities.
-For example, the U.S. Clean Air Act Section 126 allows a downwind state to petition the Environmental Protection Agency to take action against an upwind state that impedes its ability to comply with smog standards.2
+High air pollution levels in developing countries have led to adverse effects on health, economic output, and physical and mental comfort.
+Ninety-two percent of all air pollution-related deaths are estimated to occur in low-and middle-income countries and ambient air pollution is estimated to have generated costs equal to 4.4% of global GDP in 2016 (Ostro, et al., 2018).
+Air pollution levels exceed the social optimum because spillovers, including trans-boundary, are not internalized.
+Developed countries also recognize the need to manage cross-boundary pollution.
+For example, the U.S. Clean Air Act Section 126 allows a downwind state to petition the Environmental Protection Agency to take action against an upwind state that impedes its ability to comply with smog standards.1

-Regardless of the method used to correct the externality, a necessary input is the magnitude and geographic extent of the spillovers by distance.
-Centralized decision-making to internalize spillovers requires knowledge of how far spillovers extend at significant levels.
-Alternatively, assigning property rights and allowing for decentralized Coasian bargaining requires a method for the parties to estimate the origin of spillovers and their damage.
-To estimate air pollution spillovers requires estimating not just the quantity of pollution that drifts as a function of distance but also the economic costs that it imposes upon arrival.
-Finally, a quantification of local effects is required to determine whether the spillovers are important in relative terms.
+Regardless of the method used to correct the externality, a necessary input is the magnitude of the spillovers by distance.
+Setting the geographic scope of centralized decision-making to internalize spillovers requires knowledge of how far spillovers extend at significant levels.
+Alternatively, assigning property rights and allowing for decentralized Coasian bargaining requires a method for the parties to estimate the damages from spillovers based on their origin.
+Quantifying air pollution spillovers requires estimating not just the quantity of pollution that drifts as a function of distance but also the economic costs that it imposes upon arrival.
+Finally, to establish the geographic reach of centralized control or to evaluate Coasian prices, it is necessary to quantify local effects which can be compared to spillover damages.